 As with so many of Bowling's admitted favorite films (she even likes Herschel Gordon Lewis and Doris Wishman!
 Eww!) the BUTCHER ain't exactly CITIZEN KANE, or even ONE MILLION BC or even CLAN OF THE CAVE BEAR.
 Or even CAVEMAN.
 Or GAVE GIRL.
 Or even EEGAH!
 But who wants them?
 Where da art der?
-No art at all.
-There's more Bowling in BC than in the entirety of the 80s Italian cave girl ouevre.
-It even sports anachronistic punk rock interludes (because it wants to), a THING THAT WOULDN'T DIE-style romance between hulking prehistoric monster, the Butcher (Dwayne Johnson) and the vengeful spirit of a girl murdered by the fierce amazonian tribal leader (Leilani Fideler) for sleeping with an unbearably fey Rex (Kato Kaelin).
-Later, Rodney 'the Mayor of the Sunset Strip' Bingenheimer and his friend Duck-Duck appear on a rock in full 'modern' hipster clothes to introduce 'the Ugly Kids' a proto-punk band air-banding their latest hit on watermelons during the tribe's nightly story time, replete with freeze fame jumps in the air like a Monkees video.
+No art at all, just a THING THAT WOULDN'T DIE-style romance between hulking prehistoric monster, the Butcher (Dwayne Johnson) and the vengeful spirit of a girl murdered by the fierce amazonian tribal leader (Leilani Fideler) for sleeping with an unbearably fey Rex (Kato Kaelin).
+Later, Rodney 'the Mayor of the Sunset Strip' Bingenheimer and his friend Duck-Duck appear on a rock in full 'modern' hipster clothes to introduce 'the Ugly Kids' a proto-punk band playing their latest "hit", using watermelons as instruments and generally behaving 'antically' as if they were in a Monkees video.
 The costumes are all clearly cut from the fabric store by jagged scissors the way a mom might whip up a Halloween costume never meant to survive the night.
 And the group is regularly endangered by their tribal leader's adolescent insecurity.

 |The shirt, sez it all|